-The Board of Directors at its meeting held on 29th July, 2022 considered and recommended passing of the resolution at Item No. 4 of this Notice by way of an Special Resolution.
+The Board of Directors recommended passing of the resolution at Item No. 5 & 6 of this Notice by way of an Ordinary Resolution.

 No member of the Company shall vote on such resolution, to approve any contract or arrangement which may be entered into by the Company, if such member is a related party, in the manner as prescribed under the applicable laws.